AI

 5. Feedback is recorded for future learning

-This parallel evaluation model is what enables both speed and accuracy at scale.
-It also reflects fraud analytics in banking becoming both adaptive and intelligence-driven.
+This parallel evaluation model enables both speed and accuracy at scale, while also reflecting how fraud analytics in banking is becoming more adaptive and intelligence-driven through AI in banking automation.

 Real-World Scenarios Where AI Agent Architecture Delivers Value